-Our primary source of cash to fund our operations and capital expenditures has been proceeds from customer payments for our products and services and the issuance of common stock.
+Our primary source of cash to fund our operations and capital expenditures has been proceeds from customer payments for our products and services and the issuance of common stock

-As of March 31, 2018, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$32.2 million that are primarily invested in money market funds, short-term investments of \$58.1 million that are primarily invested in marketable debt securities, and accounts receivable, net of allowances of \$12.8 million.
+As of June 30, 2018, our principal sources of liquidity consisted of unrestricted cash and cash equivalents of \$16.4 million that are primarily invested in money market funds, short-term investments of \$72.2 million that are primarily invested in marketable debt instruments, such as corporate notes and bonds, municipal notes and bonds and U.S. Treasury securities, and accounts receivable, net of allowances of \$11.3 million.
 We invest cash not needed for current operations predominantly in high-quality, investment-grade, marketable debt instruments with the intent to make such funds available for operating purposes as needed.

-As of March 31, 2018, our unrestricted cash, cash equivalents and short-term investments held outside the U.S. was\$43.8 million.
+As of June 30, 2018, our unrestricted cash, cash equivalents and short-term investments held outside the U.S. was \$38.9 million.
 Our intent has been to reinvest the earnings of foreign subsidiaries indefinitely outside the U.S. to fund both organic growth and acquisitions.
-On December 22, 2017, the Tax Act was enacted into law.
-This new law includes a provision that imposes a transition tax on foreign earnings whether or not such earnings are repatriated to the U.S. In light of this new tax, we are reviewing our prior position on the reinvestment of the earnings of our foreign subsidiaries outside of the U.S. No decision on repatriation has been made at this time.
+On December 22, 2017, the "Tax Act" was enacted into law.
+In light of the new tax regulations, we are reviewing our prior position on the reinvestment of the earnings of our foreign subsidiaries outside of the U.S.

-At both March 31, 2018 and 2017, we had \$4.9 million and \$6.3 million, respectively, of short-term contract assets which represents unbilled receivables.
+At both June 30, 2018 and 2017, we had \$6.0 million and \$6.3 million, respectively, of short-term contract assets which represents unbilled receivables.
 In the Water segment, we have contract assets pertaining to customer contractual holdback provisions, whereby we will invoice the final retention payment(s) due under certain sales contracts in the next 12 months.
 The customer holdbacks represent amounts intended to provide a form of security for the customer; accordingly, these contract assets have not been discounted to present value.
-In the Oil & Gas segment, we had unbilled receivables, net of unbilled project costs, of \$2.8 million at March 31, 2018.
+In the Oil & Gas segment, we had unbilled receivables, net of unbilled project costs, of \$3.0 million at June 30, 2018.
 See Note 3, "Revenues," of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1, "Financial Statements (unaudited)," of this Quarterly Report on Form 10-Qfor additional information about our cost and estimated earnings on uncompleted contracts.